 This game is now available via Capcom Arcade Stadium, and you can play it from your couch.
 This is great to appreciate the game without worrying too much.

 Flashback: The Quest for Identity

-In addition to being a great video game, Flashback was a significant turning point.
-It contributed significantly to the Sci-Fi platform genre, being one of the most relevant titles to the evolution of video games back in the day.
+In addition to being a great video game, Flashback was a significant turning point in the gaming industry.
+It contributed significantly to the sci-fi platform genre, being one of the most relevant titles to the evolution of video games back in the day.